nicholasgonzalez1/Gun_Violence_Analysis/README.md

 Similar to differentiating incidents based on deadliness, the size (i.e. number of participants identified in an incident) was also considered.
 For example, a shooting with 5 individuals identified, regardless of whether they were victims or suspects, would carry more size than an incident with only 1 participant identified.

+The function below takes in values from the 'participant_type' field and returns a dictionary object.
+Each item in the dictionary corresponds to how many victims and suspects were involved in the gun incident.
+An demo is provided below the clean_participants_type() function displaying what an example output would look like.

 ```python
 def clean_participants_type(row_value):